LittleHobbitFrodo/H-OS/README.md

 - Since the arch wiki has proven to be a good resource here is a link.
 If you are currently using any other distribution the way of installation may differ

 **[Mtools](https://www.gnu.org/software/mtools/)** - tools used for disk image creation (together with parted)
+  - Mtools is widely used, your distribution should provide a package for it

 **[Limine](https://limine-bootloader.org/)** - bootloader used to start the system
 - Arch linux has an official package for limine